Quality Texas Foundation

 Susan Jadlowski – Member

-Susan has guided Memorial Hermann Greater Heights to many prestigious honors ranging from a #4 ranking among Houston hospitals by US News & World Report, Truven Top 50 Cardiovascular Hospital, and an “A” grade for Patient Safety from Leap Frog six times.
-Earning 2016 AHA honors, Memorial Hermann Greater Height Hospital – finalist for the 2016 American Hospital Association-McKesson Quest for Quality Prize for leadership and innovation in quality improvement and safety.
+Susan Jadlowski, MSN senior healthcare clinician and leader, currently serves as an Advising Collaborator at Healthcare Advisory Collaborative (HAC).
+Prior to joining HAC, Susan served as Senior Vice President and Chief Executive Officer at Memorial Hermann’s Greater Heights Hospital a 260-bed acute care hospital for four and a half years.
+Susan led the MH Greater Heights Journey to Excellence Always, resulting in many prestigious honors for the hospital ranging from a #4 ranking among Houston hospitals by US News & World Report, Truven Top 50 Cardiovascular hospital, Magnet Recognition in 2017, and an “A” grade for Patient Safety from Leap Frog six times.
+Earning 2016 AHA honors, Memorial Hermann Greater Heights Hospital was recognized as the finalist for the American Hospital Association-McKesson Quest for Quality Prize for leadership and innovation in quality improvement and safety.
+Susan has served over 14 years in the C-Suite including CEO, Chief Operating Officer and Chief Nursing Officer.